mahmoudimus/ac/docs/public/guides/getting-started.md

 After starting, the server should indicate it is serving HTTP at the current address and at the specified port, 8000.

-Confirm that you're serving the files the files we created in steps 1 and 2 by visiting:
+Confirm that you're serving the files we created in steps 1 and 2 by visiting:

 <code data-lang="text"><a href="http://localhost:8000/atlassian-connect.json">http://localhost:8000/atlassian-connect.json</a></code>